 Fees And Admin

-Camelot Europe, DotDotDot, AdHoc, and Guardians of London are some of the major property guardian companies.
+Camelot Europe went into administration after being prosecuted for breaching HMO regulations and reformed as) Watchtower Property Management and now seems to be operating as Spots4you, DotDotDot, AdHoc, and Lowe’s are some of the major property guardian companies.
 Most places will ask for references, and will not allow dependents or pets.
 As with private rental, you’ll need a bit cash up front, on top of your weekly costs.

 Deposit: Around £300-£600